mtpulido/The-Golf-Crunch-App/README.md

 Planning and visualization.
 I know exactly what I need, where I need it, in what order to do it, and how to acheive it as shown above in my timeframes.
 The key for the MVP is div-ing/classing things appropriately in order to display them in the exact maner that I need to.

 ### Weaknesses:
 Memory.
 I know i'll need to reference back to certain code-snippets/labs/homeworks to remember exactly how to do somemthing.
-I'll have these ready to rock prior to approval.

 ### Opportunities:
 Show that while i'm by no means the fastest/best learner, my ability to apply and execute knowledge is Top-Notch.